Strooom/BME688-ML-SW/README.md

 # Firmware for the BME688-ML PCB

-This repository will hold the firmware for a MachineLearning application with the BME688 sensor The hardware can be found here : https://github.com/Strooom/BME688-ML-V1-PCB
+This repository will hold the firmware for a MachineLearning application with the BME688 sensor.

+The hardware can be found here : https://github.com/Strooom/BME688-ML-V1-PCB